The Law of 6 November 2022 for the improvement of indoor air quality

 Which air purification systems are authorised?

-From 18 May 2024, criteria will apply to the marketing of air purification systems that use technologies capable of effectively eliminating aerosols from contaminated air or deactivating viruses.
+Since 18 May 2024, there have been criteria governing the marketing of air purification systems that effectively eliminate aerosols from contaminated air or deactivate viruses.
 These criteria are set out in the Royal Decree of 9 February 2024 [NL/FR].

-This legislation provides users with an additional guarantee of the quality of the air purification systems on the market that combat viral aerosols.
-Thanks to a recognition label awarded to each recognised air purification system, users can easily identify devices whose high effectiveness against viral aerosols and safety have been recognised by the FPS.
-A list of all recognised air purification systems will also be published on the FPS website.
+This legislation provides users with an additional guarantee of the quality of air purification systems that combat aerosol viruses.
+Thanks to a label of recognition awarded to each recognised air purification system, users can easily identify appliances whose high effectiveness against aerosol viruses and harmlessness have been recognised by the FPS.
+A list of all recognised air purification systems is also published on the FPS website.- Find out more about this recognition process in this practical guide [FR, NL] and on the FPS website.

 Are all air purification systems that combat viral aerosols affected?